glanceapp/community-widgets/widgets/algal-bloom-update/readme.md

 # Algal Bloom Update Widget
+South Australia is experiencing a toxic algal bloom caused by Karenia species.
+While some blooms are harmless, this one can affect fish and other marine life.

+The bloom has been driven by a mix of factors, including river floodwaters adding nutrients, summer upwellings bringing nutrients to the surface, and warmer-than-normal ocean temperatures.
+Climate change has likely made these conditions more favourable.

+Algal blooms are complex and evolve over time.
+Scientists are studying this bloom to improve early detection and monitoring.

-This Glance `custom-api` widget displays the latest algal bloom information for a selected beach using data from [Beachsafe](https://beachsafe.org.au).
-It provides a quick overview of water quality, including beach cleaning status, abnormal foam, and abnormal water colour.
-The widget also shows the last updated timestamp in relative time.
+This Glance` widget displays the latest algal bloom information for a selected beach using data from [Beachsafe](https://beachsafe.org.au).

 ## Features

-- Displays the beach name prominently.
 - Shows whether the beach has been cleaned.
 - Indicates the presence of abnormal foam.
 - Indicates abnormal water colour in the water.